 Extract/unzip the zip file to produce a directory GEM-SA containing the following:

-The second product of the GEM project will be GEM-Cal, which will implement the calibration theory of Kennedy and O'Hagan.
+The second product of the GEM project was intended to be GEM-Cal, implementing the calibration theory of Kennedy and O'Hagan.
 A beta test version of GEM-Cal may be downloaded here.
 Installation is similar to the procedure above for GEM-SA.
 Please contact Marc Kennedy for further information.